 There are many activities to help people back into work.
-For example, Jobcentre Plus has Work Coaches, Disability Employment Advisers, Access to Work and the Work and Health Programme to help people with disabilities or health problems disabled people into work and the Universal Credit Youth Obligation is for 18 - 21 year olds.
-More details: www.gov.uk/moving-frombenefits-to-work
+For example, Jobcentre Plus has Work Coaches, Disability Employment Advisers, Access to Work and the Work and Health Programme to help people with disabilities or health problems disabled people into work.
+More details: www.gov.uk/moving-from-benefits-to-work